TobiasSekan/DailyKanji/readme.md

 # Goals

 #### Next (before 1.0 release)
+* Change color of visible timer on wrong answered to red
+* Visible timer (progress-bar) can be deactivated via menu (timeout is deactivated too)
+* Make maximum answer time and refresh interval for timer changeable via menu
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Add more menu entry to reset individual things of the statistics
 * Recalculate buttons (button width), when window is resized
-* Visible timer in 0.1 second (can be deactivated via menu)
-* Add running progress bar with selectable maximum answer time
-  * when time is zero, the answer is automatic answer wrong
 * Add main counter for each test (negative/positive)
   * on right answers +1 on wrong answers - 1
   * use this counter to calculate count of same tests